-Legally, the Special Use adds the option to use the unit as a short-term rental but does not prohibit using the unit for a long-term rental.
-However, given prevailing rents, it is unlikely that the unit would be available as a long-term residence, reducing the supply of housing.
+If approved, the Special Use adds the option to use the unit as a short-term rental but does not prohibit using the unit for a long-term rental.
+However, given prevailing rents, it is unlikely that the unit would be available as a long-term residence, reducing the supply of housing for long-term residential occupancy.
 Overall, the proposal is not compatible with the Comprehensive Plan.